Cris7777/MSiA423-Project-Repo/README.md

 ## Project Backlog

-### Overview
+### Home

-The overview part provides a clear and overall description on all players.
+This part provides a clear and overall description on all players.
 This part is the main page of the product and enables users to switch to any other function of the product.

 **Epic 1: List Main Page Content**